 - Studying the build of vehicles (science) and drawing some out (art).

 - Volunteering at a local dealership (connecting with community).

 - Notebooking/lapbooking the history of vehicles (history).

-More could be added to this list, and usually as time progresses I usually do end up adding more.
-A trip to a car museum (the Corvette museum isn’t far from us), watching YouTube videos on how to build car parts and learning how they work are just a few more things that could fit here.
+More could be added to this list, and usually, as time progresses I usually do end up adding more.
+A trip to a car museum (the Corvette museum isn’t far from us), or watching YouTube videos on how to build car parts are just a few things that could fit here.

 This same layout is used with my son who loves trains and my daughter who is into volcanoes!
-Yes, they may be a time for worksheets and textbooks, but they certainly aren’t the main focus of our holistic homeschool!
+Yes, there may be a time for worksheets and textbooks, but they certainly aren’t the main focus!